Make Schema Changes on Publication Databases

-Explicitly adding, dropping, or altering indexes is not supported.
+Explicit adding, dropping, or altering indexes is not replicated and any change involving an explicit index will need to be run on each replica set individually.
 Indexes created implicitly for constraints (such as a primary key constraint) are supported.

 Altering or dropping identity columns that are managed by replication is not supported.
 For more information about automatic management of identity columns, see Replicate Identity Columns.

 Schema changes that include nondeterministic functions are not supported because they can result in data at the Publisher and Subscriber being different (referred to as non-convergence).
 For example, if you issue the following command at the Publisher:

 ALTER TABLE SalesOrderDetail ADD OrderDate DATETIME DEFAULT GETDATE(), the values are different when the command is replicated to the Subscriber and executed.
 For more information about nondeterministic functions, see Deterministic and Nondeterministic Functions.

 It is recommended that constraints be explicitly named.
 If a constraint is not explicitly named, SQL Server generates a name for the constraint, and these names will be different on the Publisher and each Subscriber.
 This can cause issues during the replication of schema changes.
 For example, if you drop a column at the Publisher and a dependent constraint is dropped, replication will attempt to drop the constraint at the Subscriber.
 The drop at the Subscriber will fail because the name of the constraint is different.
 If synchronization fails because of a constraint naming issue, manually drop the constraint at the Subscriber and then rerun the Merge Agent.

 If a table is published for replication, it is not possible to alter a column in that table to a data type of XML if a publication snapshot has already been generated To alter the column, you must first remove replication.